pdGruby/cloupy/README.md

 </p>

 ### Draw a map from the manually provided data, select a non-default shapefile to draw borders of the country, plot additional shapes from an additional shapefile <a name="maps_manually_data_and_nondefault_shapes"></a>
-The country borders do not have to be drawn from the default cloupy shapefile - you can provide your own non-default shapefile by passing its path to the `shapefile_path` argument of the `cl.m_InterpolationMap()` class.
+The country borders do not have to be drawn from the default cloupy shapefile - you can provide your own non-default shapefile by passing its path to the `shapefile_path` argument of the `cl.m_MapInterpolation()` class.

 What is more, it is also possible to draw additional shapes (e.g. states, voivodeships, rivers, lakes) by passing a dictionary to the `add_shapes` argument of the `imap.draw()` method.
 The dictionary keys must be shapes' paths and the dictionary values must be style/coordinates system set arguments.
 The dictionary values must be a single `str` in which arguments are separated by commas, e.g.:
 ```python